 What does all this mean?
 As you approach retirement and in retirement, you want the portion of your assets that you need to maintain your standard of living to be positioned in Green Money.
 Then the rest of it should be positioned in Yellow Money to add inflation protection and crème to your standard of living.

 Working with an Investment Advisor Representative means working with a professional who is legally obligated to help you make financial decisions that are in your best interest and fall within your comfort zone.
 You may have more money set aside for retirement than your neighbor, but they could end enjoying a better retirement lifestyle.
 Why?
 They had more than a good work ethic and a penchant for saving.
 They had a planful approach to retirement asset allocation.

 What color is your money?
 If you would like to learn your color of money score, you can get started today by going to www.colorofmoneymatters.com/.

-Call today 417-886-5724 to schedule a complimentary appointment with our Investment Advisor Representatives Joe LaTour and Jim Margraf to get a second opinion on your current strategies.
+Call today 417-886-5724 to schedule an appointment with one of our Investment Advisor Representatives and get a second opinion on your current strategies.

 Retirement is too important for guesswork.